-Labor trafficking happens when someone uses threats, harm (including financial harm), restraint, abuse of the legal process or extortion to force someone to perform work for an employer.
-Forced services is a crime in Massachusetts, and Massachusetts’ law is more protective than federal law.
-Anyone who knowingly subjects, recruits, entices, harbors, transports, provides or obtains (or attempts to do so) another person intending that such person will be subjected to forced services; or who benefits financially from these actions, can face imprisonment and fines.
+Labor trafficking happens when someone uses threats, harm (including financial harm), to force someone to perform work.
+This is also called forced services and it is a crime in Massachusetts.
+Massachusetts’ law is very broad.
+Anyone who forces another person to work in this way, or benefits as a result of the work, could face imprisonment and fines.
 Businesses that commit labor trafficking can be fined up to one million dollars.

 Trafficking happens in many industries.
 People who work in isolated places are more at risk.
 Domestic workers and farm workers are especially vulnerable to labor trafficking.